mhourahine/emberchat/README.md

 # Ember Chat

 This is a demo app I created to help learn Ember JS.
-It uses for the server side and Twitter Bootstrap for styling.
+It uses Sinatra for the server side and Twitter Bootstrap for styling.

 # Remaining To Dos (without persistance)